-Apps like Ibotta, Checkout 51, and Snap by Groupon offer you the ability to earn gift cards on items you're already purchasing.
-Save the money you receive in those accounts for the next few months towards gift cards at stores like Amazon, Walmart and more, and you can easily earn a little extra spending money before Christmas.
+Apps like Ibotta, and Checkout 51 offer you the ability to earn cash on items you're already purchasing.
+Save the money you receive in those accounts for the next few months towards cash or for gift cards at stores like Amazon, Walmart and more, and you can easily earn a little extra spending money before Christmas.
 Learn more HERE.

 14. Take a spending “fast”.